Download this layout (25kb zip file).

 The header, colmask and footer divs are 100% wide and stacked vertically one after the other.
 Colmid is inside colmask and colleft is inside colmid.
 The three column content divs (col1, col2 & col3) are inside colleft.
 Notice that the main content column (col1) comes before the other columns.

 The CSS used for this layout is 100% valid and hack free.
-To overcome Internet Explorer's broken box model, no horizontal padding or margins are used.
+To overcome Internet Explorer's broken box model, no horizontal padding or margins are used in conjunction with a width.
 Instead, this design uses percentage widths and clever relative positioning.

 The higher up content is in your page code, the more important it is considered by search engine algorithms (see my article on link source ordering for more details on how this affects links).
-To make your website as optimised as possible your main page content must come before the side columns.
-This layout does exactly that: The Left page comes first, then the center column and finally the right column (see the nested div structure diagram for more info).
+To make your website as optimised as possible, your main page content must come before the side columns.
+This layout does exactly that: The center page comes first, then the left column and finally the right column (see the nested div structure diagram for more info).
 The columns can also be configured to any other order if required.